hitsz-ids/Huitong_Course/README.md

 # Huitong_Course
-Repository for Huitong AI course
+The repository for Huitong AI course